Table of Contents

 Ensuring the security of WordPress websites is crucial for protecting sensitive data and maintaining user trust.
 Below, we’ll outline some of the most important and common actions website owners can take to enhance their WordPress security.

-More About Performance and security, safeguarding your site from cyber threats.
+WordPress regularly releases software updates to enhance performance and security, safeguarding your site from cyber threats.
 Updating your WordPress version is a straightforward method to bolster its security.
 Surprisingly, approximately half of WordPress sites are using outdated versions, rendering them more susceptible.

 To verify if you have the latest version of WordPress, simply log in to your admin area and go to WordPress Dashboard → Updates on the left menu panel.
 If it indicates that your version is not current, we strongly advise updating it promptly.